 - Similar to 3, but it would be called per step type.

-could be the same asevent_id
+contextcould be the same asevent_idin this case.

 - Similar to 3, but it would be called per step type.